Cyber Week Results: A Client Side Threats Point of View

 With the holiday season upon us, we wanted to share some interesting findings from the period November 24 – 28, 2016, including Black Friday and Cyber Monday.

 The below findings are based on analysis of data from a number of our ecommerce clients.

-A 36% increase in the overall digital malware threat was seen between the last week of October and the last week of November.
-The overall highest digital malware threat, and the biggest increase, was measured on Cyber Monday when almost 15% of digital malware was measured.
+A 36% increase in web sessions infected with injected ads was seen between the last week of October and the last week of November.
+The overall highest infection rate, and the biggest increase, was measured on Cyber Monday when almost 15% of infected sessions were measured.